ysyk2021/aligning-your-values-and-actions-building-a-culture-of-integrity-and-ethics/src/chapter-1-2.md

-# The Benefits and Challenges of Aligning Values and Actions

 In this chapter, we will explore the benefits and challenges of aligning values and actions in the workplace.
 By understanding these benefits and challenges, organizations can develop strategies for building a culture of integrity and ethics that promotes organizational success and employee well-being.